LiJiahao-Alex/www24-rebuttal/reviewer1.md

 - The same goes for "low-level image statistics[3]", which is in the sentence headed by "Another counterexample is"(154 lines), so it is also an example not a concept.

-- The actual conceptual statement "semantic anomalies[3]" begins after the "Notably" word (lines 58 to 61).
+- The actual conceptual statement "semantic anomalies[3]" begins after the "Notably" word (58-61 lines).
 This concept is a term taken from reference [3].

 The structure of this section is to introduce two examples followed by a concept.
 The begining of the sentence declares whether the whole sentence is an example or a concept.
 If the sentence of example does not end, it still needs to be understood in the context of the current example.